eldoy/waveorb-site/app/pages/doc/client.md

 // app/actions/project/create.js
 module.exports = {
   main: async function($) {
-    // The data params will be validated like this
+    // The values parameter will be validated like this
     validate: {
       values: {
         name: {